-Deep vein thrombosis (DVT) and pulmonary embolism (PE) are both life-threatening blood clots.
-DVT refers to blood clots in the legs while PE refers to a blood clot that has traveled to the lungs and requires immediate medical attention.
-DVT and PE combined are known as venous thromboembolism (VTE).
+Deep vein thrombosis (DVT) is a life-threatening blood clots in the legs.
 Most DVT symptoms, if there are any, are in the leg and include swelling, pain, warmth and redness.
 PE symptoms include trouble breathing, a sharp chest pain with breathing, coughing up blood and a rapid heartbeat.

 Risk factors for blood clots include: